rondinellimorais/chess_recognition/README.md

   Done!
   ```

   Then `chessboard-mapping.json` file must be created in the root of the project.
+You can look in the `debug` directory step by step calibration of the board, if you don't want to see those logs anymore set `DEBUG=0` in `.env`

   Note that in `.env` we define the camera for an example video file: